-According to the most recent Women-Owned Small Business NAICS analysis, “women face a wider variety and greater severity of challenges in starting and growing their businesses than men.
-Difficulties obtaining government contracts represent one of the largest hurdles faced by women- owned firms.”
+According to the most recent Women-Owned Small Business NAICS analysis, women entrepreneurs face a variety of challenges in starting and growing their businesses, with difficulties obtaining government contracts being among the most significant.

-The WOSB program was born in 1994 as part of the Federal Acquisition Streamlining Act (FASA), which created a 5% government-wide goal of contracting with women-owned small businesses.
+The WOSB program originated in 1994 through the Federal Acquisition Streamlining Act (FASA), which set a goal for 5% of all federal contracting dollars to be awarded to women-owned small businesses.

 Overall, there are two types of certification available to women-owned businesses: